Dodilei/airfoil_surrogate/readme.md

 ## Surrogate model

 The methods for creating and training surrogate models are defined in the module `surrogate.py`.
-Additionally, useful methods for saving, loading, and scoring/validating models are defined in `model_manager.py` and `score_surrogate_pack.py`.
+Additionally, useful methods for saving and loading models are defined in `model_manager.py`.

 ## Training the surrogate model

 The script `main_train.py` contains the workflow for loading and cleaning training data, initializing and training the surrogate models, and saving the resulting models for further use.

+## Scoring the surrogate models

+The script `score_surrogate_pack.py` provides code to score/validate all models trained.